 The backtest uses allocation to ETFs.

-Using this definition on our asset we see for example:'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
+Applying this definition to our asset in some examples:'The compound annual growth rate (CAGR) is a useful measure of growth over multiple time periods.
 It can be thought of as the growth rate that gets you from the initial investment value to the ending investment value if you assume that the investment has been compounding over the time period.'

-Using this definition on our asset we see for example:'Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
+Which means for our asset as example:'Downside risk is the financial risk associated with losses.
+That is, it is the risk of the actual return being below the expected return, or the uncertainty about the magnitude of that difference.
+Risk measures typically quantify the downside risk, whereas the standard deviation (an example of a deviation risk measure) measures both the upside and downside risk.
 Specifically, downside risk in our definition is the semi-deviation, that is the standard deviation of all negative returns.'